-The Group also provides services for customers through implied customary business for services pertaining to system administration, environment patching, network operations, service desk support and managed Microsoft 365 and business cloud voice.
+The Group also provides services for customers through implied customary business for services pertaining to system administration, environment patching, network operations, service desk support, managed Microsoft 365 and business cloud voice.
 Managed services revenue is determined over time using the output measurement value method.

-Data Insight services
+Data insight services

-The Group provides Data Insights consulting services relating to the provision of data strategy, governance, architecture, engineering, analytics and visualisation services.
+The Group provides data insights consulting services relating to the provision of data strategy, governance, architecture, engineering, analytics and visualisation services.
 These services typically involve developing a customer-specific design with billing based on a specified payment schedule within each customer's respective statement of work.
+Revenue is recognised when the underlying consulting service has been delivered resulting in a tangible output to the customer.

-Notes to the consolidated financial statements For the year ended 31 December 2023
+Notes to the consolidated financial statements For the year ended 31 December 2024